 The phonics check will show whether children have learnt phonic decoding to the expected threshold standard.

-If children do not achieve the expected standard they will re-take the phonics check in Year 2
+If children do not achieve the expected standard in Year 1 they retake the phonics check in Year 2.

 The Foundation Stage